cmwedin/CardEngine/Documentation~/README.md

 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC_BY--NC_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)

 Credit should be given to Chris Wedin at this time.

 (a commercial use license will be available in a future paid version of this software)
 # README disclaimer
 as this package is heavily in development frequent updates may make parts of this readme outdated.
-This is a one person project as of now, so I will not be investing the time to rewrite it every minor update as that time could be spent bring the package closer to release.
+This is a one person project as of now, so I will not be investing the time to rewrite it every minor update as that time could be spent bringing the package closer to release.
 I will do my best to identify sections that are no longer in date, but I will not be doing extensive rewrites outside of 0.x... updates.
 ## Card ECS model
 This **in development** unity package provides pre-made architecture for modeling cards in the style of an entity component system.
 To elaborate consider an example from the popular card game Magic the Gathering (MTG).
 In this game cards can have a type such as creature, land and sorcery.
 The exact rules of how these "card types" work isn't relevant for this example, just that they behave differently in the game.
 While the exact mechanical behavior of such card types can differ widely across games, this type of behavior is common among card games.
 I will not go into detail for them but other popular examples include Hearthstone and Slay the Spire.